AbdelrahmanKh1/Talk-Tracker-Expenses/README.md

 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase (Edge Functions, Auth, Database)

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/26eadff0-912f-4e52-b4ca-d0796892dc49) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Talk Tracker Expense project?

 Yes, you can!